-Alexandra Epps is an accredited NADFAS lecturer and gives talks on a wide variety of arts related subjects for groups, societies, organisations and students, as cultural events or corporate entertainment.
+Alexandra Epps is an accredited Arts Society Lecturer and gives talks on a wide variety of arts related subjects for groups, societies, organisations and students, as cultural events or corporate entertainment.

 Talks usually last one hour

 A big thank you for the wonderful talk you’ve just given here.
 You communicate your knowledge and your passion for art so well, that you really carry an audience with you.
 I found it absolutely fascinating...

 Alexandra is always adding to her list of talks so it is best to call or join the Art in the City mailing list where you can be updated, from time to time, with details of any talks or other events being planned.